aisiklar/smartwiki/__todo.md

 ## next / doing

-- [] working on searchItem comp.
+- [x] working on searchItem comp.
 Trying to understand the props and types.
+- [ ] api integration to the component and listing the items

 # version-1